dprua/HGU_Helper_ChatBot/README.md

 # HGU Helper ChatBot

 ## 1. What does this project do?
-**HGU Helper ChatBot** is a Chetbot that provides useful information to students at Handong University.
+**HGU Helper ChatBot** is a Chatbot that provides useful information to students at Handong University.
 If you are curious about the school meal menu or the school weather and COVID-19 information of Korea, you can easily get information using this checkbot.
 This chatbot uses a Telegram application, and the server runs on Raspberry Pi based on Python.
 Since this chatbot uses Telegram, everyone can get information through this chatbot if the server is working.
 ## 2. Why is this project useful?
 Food information and weather information are very necessary information for Handong University students.
 And COVID-19 information is also very important.
 By using this service, people will be able to save their time in busy college life.